anabelyong/anabelyong.github.io/index.md

 <img class="profile-picture" src="sherlock1.png">

 Hi!
 I'm Anabel.
 I am a current masters student in Computational Statistics and Machine Learning at [University College London](https://www.ucl.ac.uk/).
-I graduated with First Class Honours in Computer Science, and 2:1 in Biochemistry at [University of Edinburgh](https://www.ed.ac.uk/).
+I graduated with First Class Honours in Mathematics and Biochemistry at [University of Edinburgh](https://www.ed.ac.uk/).
 I am interested in statistical machine learning, proteomics and computational biology!

 I have a strong background in biochemistry, statistical modelling and machine learning, with my Bachelor's thesis on evaluation of false disocvery rate approaches in large-scale proteomics data, which I attained a First Class for.
 For more details, see my previous [below](#previous-work).